Building Damage Annotation on Post-Hurricane Satellite Imagery Based on Convolutional Neural Networks: Implementation and Result

 We use two adaptive, momentum-based optimizers, RMSprop and Adam \cite{Adam}, with the initial learning rate of $10^{-4}$.
 Adam generally leads to about 1\% higher validation accuracy and less noisy learning in our implementation.

 Table \ref{tab:accuracy} summarizes the performances of various models.
 The best performing model is our customized network with data augmentation and dropout using Adam optimizer, which can achieve 97.08\% accuracy on the unbalanced test set.
-The AUC metric is also computed and shows a satisfying result of 99.8\% on the unbalanced test set.
+The AUC metric is computed and shows a satisfying result of 99.6\% on the unbalanced test set. {The F1 Score metric also shows a consistent choice of the best model.}

 Although the overall result is satisfactory, we also investigate a few typical cases where the algorithm makes wrong classification to see if any intuition can be derived.
 Figure~\ref{fig:false_positive} shows some of the false positive cases.
 We hypothesize that the algorithm could predict the damage through flood water and/or debris edges.
 Under such hypothesis, the cars in the center of Figure~\ref{fig:false_positive}(a), the lake water in Figure~\ref{fig:false_positive}(b), the cloud covering the house in Figure~\ref{fig:false_positive}(c), and the trees covering the roof in Figure~\ref{fig:false_positive}(f) can potentially mislead the model.
 For the false negative cases in Figure~\ref{fig:false_negative}, it is harder to make sense out of the prediction.
 Even through careful visual inspection, we cannot see Figures~\ref{fig:false_negative}(a)(b) as being flooded/damaged.
 These could potentially be labeling mistakes by the volunteers.
 On the other hand, Figures~\ref{fig:false_negative}(e)(f) are clearly flooded/damaged, but the algorithm misses them.